Itz-Toothless/Development/Privacy Policy.md

 The Dev-Bot ensures the following:

-Server IDs for e.g. logs or the warning system.
+Server IDs for e.g. Logs

 User IDs, for example for bot exclusion and acceptance of the ToS, as well as for muted people.